 vmx| The destination file system does not support large files.

-Note: The above also applies to Virtual-mode Raw Device Mapping (RDM) disks (which you can also take snapshots of) attached to the virtual machine.
+Note: This also applies to Virtual-mode Raw Device Mapping (RDM) disks (which you can also take snapshots of) attached to the virtual machine.

 Maximum file size

-Compare the base disk size of the VMDK or virtual-mode RDM of the virtual machine against the block size of the overhead required for that size of VMDK.
+The maximum size of a snapshot file is the size of the corresponding base disk and the size of the overhead required for that size of VMDK.
 If you examine the datastore which contains the working directory of the virtual machine, the VMFS volume containing it must by configuration allow a file of that size.
 By default, the working directory contains the virtual machine's .vmx configuration file.
 When created, the working directory VMDK may be configured at the maximum size (but see the recommendation below).
 The maximum file size differs among versions of ESX/ESXi, and among versions of VMFS, and according to the block size used in creating the datastore.

 - A virtual machine on NFS or VMFS has a maximum virtual disk size of 2TB - 512Bytes, the same as the maximum in each of these tables.